bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Can you provide any internal or external research reports on market trends and competitor analysis?
 - Do you have access to customer feedback or market surveys that detail customer satisfaction with your and competitors’ products?
 - What internal metrics or KPIs do you use to measure your performance against competitors?
-- Can you think of past examples of projects or initiatives where understanding the competitive landscape has influenced the strategy?
 - How often do you review your competitive strategy, and who is involved in that process?
-- What are your expectations from your consulting project in terms of competitive analysis?
 - Are there particular areas or aspects where you feel the competition is ahead, and you want to catch up or differentiate?
 - What information do you regularly track or monitor about your competitors?
-- Are there specific competitive challenges you want your project to address directly?
+- Are there specific competitive challenges you want the project to address directly?
 - What outcomes would you consider a success for this project in the context of your competitive environment?

 </details>